innolitics/10x-localization/article.md

 Registering these images will ensure that the patient's position within the planning CT coordinate system is known and can be adjusted.
 Registration errors will result in misalignments going uncorrected, and less effective radiation therapy because healthy tissue will be irradiated instead of the tumor.

-Many medical imaging applications require registration is a frequently encountered building block of more complex image processing algorithms.
+There are many types of registration problems, for example:

+- registering a series of CTs taken of the same patient at different points in time
+- registering a set of images from different patients
+- registering an MRI with a CT
+- registering a 2D x-ray projection with a 3D CT.

+There are also types of registrations one can apply to these problems, for example:

+- rigid (i.e., translation and rotation)
+- affine (i.e., translation, rotation, reflections, and scaling)
+- constrained non-rigid.

+See references [1] and [2] for more general categorizations of registration problems.

 ## Types of Registration Algorithms

+Overview of types of registration algorithms.

+The most common approaches to

-## Quick Overview of Fiducial-Based Registration Algorithms
+## Fiducial-Based Registration Algorithms

-## Relationship Between FLE and Registration Error
+## Fiducial Localization Error (FLE) and Registration Error

-## Factors that can Affect FLE
+## Factors that Affect FLE

 ## Using a Simulator to Estimate FLE